mohamedhassan91/mohamedhassan91/README.md

 - 👋 Hi, I’m @mohamedhassan91
 - 👀 I’m interested in Machine learning and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI/ML/NLP
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 mohamedhassan91/mohamedhassan91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.